Memeterr/Szakdoga-Info-Bsc-2021/README.md

 * jquery ui popup when an item put down?

 * drawing functions for the canvas when retrieving data from the database

+* charts button on dashboard page (show.blade.php) next to header, with name like 'charts for this dashboard'